 Herbed Eggs Baked in Cream with Feta makes a stunning brunch; it’s perfect for Sunday morning or a special occasion like Mother’s Day!
-It’s gluten free and naturally low in carbs.
+It’s gluten free and naturally low carb.

 Herbed Eggs Baked in Cream with Feta